tttstudios/react-native-paginatable/README.md

 #### Initialize PaginationStateManager Instance

 In order to use `PaginatableList`, first create a `PaginationStateManager` instance.
+There are two required parameters:
-The two required pramas are the `key` in redux store that will be used to store list items, and the `endpoint url` respectively.
+1. `key`: Redux store key that will be used to store list items
+1. `endpoint url`: Base url for requesting next pages and content.

 ```
 import { PaginationStateManager } from '@twotalltotems/paginatable-list';